 - 1. Introduction

 - 2. Installation

 - 3. Example

 - 4. Lifecycle of a node value

-- 5. Linear regression with TensorFlow

-- 6. Implementing gradient descent

-- 7. Saving and restoring models

-- 8. Exercises
+- 5. Exercises

 1. Introduction

 - TensorFlow is a powerful open source, well supported, software library for numerical computation, particularly for large-scale Machine Learning. - Its basic principle is simple: - you first define in Python a graph of computations to perform, - and then TensorFlow takes that graph and runs it efficiently using optimized C++ code.